-This post was written by Gabe Halperin-Goldstein, Opioids Response Unit
+This post was written by Gabe Halperin-Goldstein, Opioid Response Unit

 At the end of 2019, before COVID-19 changed our lives, the City was wrapping up the Philadelphia Resilience Project, a two-year effort to combat the opioid crisis in Philadelphia.
 Through this effort, 35 City offices took part in a joint emergency response to the epidemic, focusing on the most pressing needs and critical neighborhoods, including Kensington and surrounding areas.